sgdvesus/devenv/README.md

 chsh -s $(which zsh)
 ```

-If you prefer .zshenv in the `$zdotdir` as well, you must setting ZDOTDIR in the global configuration file `/etc/zsh/zshenv`.
+If you prefer .zshenv in the `$ZDOTDIR` as well, you must setting ZDOTDIR in the global configuration file `/etc/zsh/zshenv`.

 - [x] .config/zsh/.zshenv, contain env variables must be in the home directory.
 - [x] .config/zsh/.zshrc